MongoDBMongoDB

 Data Types Mapping

-The following type mappings apply to Schema Mode replication.
-In Schemaless Mode, all documents are stored as JSON in a two-column format (_id: Utf8, document: Json).
+The following type mappings apply to Schema mode.
+In Schemaless mode, documents are stored as JSON in a two column format (_id, document).

 MongoDB BSON Type(s)Apache Arrow DataTypeNotes